 Four events over two days, what a beautiful, bright and boisterous wedding this was!
 I was thrilled to be asked to photograph Eshita Kabra-Davies’ founder of By Rotation wedding at Hedsor House an iconic luxury wedding venue outside of London.
 This was the start of a lovely working relationbshiop with Eshita and I went on to photograph her for a feature in Vogue Singapore and many shoots for By Rotation.

-Eshita wanted something a little different from the traditional Indian wedding, and wanted to weave in James’ culture, so Hedsor House, a grand Georgian home in the countryside, 10 minutes away from James’ family home, was perfect.
+Eshita wanted something a little different from the traditional Indian wedding, and wanted to weave in James’ British culture, so Hedsor House, a grand Georgian home in the Buckinghamshire countryside, close to James’ family home, was perfect.

-The first event was the Mehndi, which is when you apply henna to both the bride, groom and the guests.
-The dress code for that was blush pink and gold, with Eshita and James wearing green to stand out.
+The first event was the Mehndi henna ceremony with a dress code of blush pink and gold, with Eshita and James wearing green to stand out.
 That evening was the Celestial Ball, or a Sangeet – featuring musical performances from both sides of the family.
 Eshita wore an elaborate white dress, and James wore a tux, to nod to Western wedding conventions.
 The third event was the Holi, which is a purifying ritual pre-wedding.
 Guests put a turmeric mix on the bride to bless her and clean her, so they made the dress code for that Marigold Sunrise.
 The guests were a sea of yellow, orange and red shades.